celersms/BatchAPK/README.md

 A sample keystore with a demo certificate is included.
 It's highly recommended to generate your own certificate if you plan to modify and redistribute the APK.
-The JDK keytool can be used to generate a new certificate and store in into a new keystore:
+The JDK keytool can be used to generate a new certificate and store it into a new keystore:
 ```
 del src\demo.keystore /q